-- Open the repository where you want to add the webhook.
+- Navigate to the project or repository based on where you want to create the webhook.

 - Webhook events: Select the event/s to trigger the webhook.

-(Optional) If you don't want the webhook to be active after you create it, remove the checkmark from Active.
+- Optional: If you don't want the webhook to be active after you create it, toggle off Active.